 I managed to steam a piece of fish (used together with the steaming tray and steaming basket) while the fried rice was cooking at the bottom of the stainless steel pot.
 It saves time and money.

-Disclosure: We received these goodies from Philips through Come Round to host a party and write an honest review.
+Disclosure: We received these goodies from Philips through Come Round to host a party and for the purposes of writing this review, however, all thoughts and opinions remain our own.